 - 17.1 General Requirements - 17.1.1 Approved fire alarm systems shall be installed in buildings as required by Table 1 and as follows: - 1.
-Basements or cellars with ceilings less than fifty-four (54) inches above grade, or having floor areas exceeding 2,500 square feet, or when used as lounges or nightclubs, regardless of size. - 2.
-All required fire alarm systems shall be annunciated and monitored. - 3.
-Fire alarm control panels or required remote annunciator shall be installed with six (6) feet of the primary entrance.
+Basements or cellars with ceilings less than fifty-four (54) inches above grade, or having floor areas exceeding 2,500 square feet, or when used as lounges or nightclubs, regardless of size.

-- 4. Horn/Strobe lights shall be installed on the exterior of each building for which a fire alarm system is required so as to be easily seen from the street and its location approved by the Fire Marshal.
-The light shall be either red or white in color. - 5.
+- 2. Fire alarm control panels or required remote annunciator shall be installed with six (6) feet of the primary entrance. - 3.
+Horn/Strobe lights shall be installed on the exterior of each building for which a fire alarm system is required so as to be easily seen from the street and its location approved by the Fire Marshal.
+The light shall be either red or white in color. - 4.
 Outside stem and yoke (OS&Y) valves on fire line backflow preventer's shall be equipped with tamper switches and secured through the use of chain(s) and lock(s).